fortune2rw/01_clinical_genomics_ai/README.md

 ## Future Work

-- Add `project.project_id` to the clinical download and re-run the pipeline with proper BRCA-only filtering.
 - Extend driver-gene and pathway-level mutation flags using an external gene-to-pathway reference.
 - Address class imbalance (~80/20 alive/dead split) in baseline model